 Rating: *** (Stoyan)

-NGC 457 (Owl Cluster) is at the right edge of the star field in Cassiopeia including M 103, NGC 654, and NGC 663.
+NGC 457 (Owl Cluster, ET cluster) is at the right edge of the star field in Cassiopeia including M 103, NGC 654, and NGC 663.
 For orientation purposed, the Andromeda galaxy M 31 is included in the map, as well as the Perseus double cluster NGC 884/869 and above it St 2, which, according to Stoyan, is a "must" for small telescopes.

-The sketch by Michael Vlasov (DeepSkyWatch.com) provides a rough impression of what I may have wanted to observe in Summer/Autumn 2016: Sketch of the NGC 457 Cluster by Michael Vlasov (Copyright © Michael Vlasov 2016)
+The sketch by Michael Vlasov (DeepSkyWatch.com) provides a rough impression of what I observed in autumn 2017: Sketch of the NGC 457 Nebula by Michael Vlasov (Copyright © Michael Vlasov 2016)